Local insider tips on where to eat for a proper intro to the Gerrard East neighbourhood.

 As its name suggests, Anglr is a restaurant with a pescatarian focus that also offers Canadian classics with a twist, like spicy chorizo poutine and plant poutine.
 Run by a brother duo, Anglr aims to use sustainable products where possible.

 Here, you’ll find menu items like shrimp dumplings, crab cakes, fish tacos and classic fish & chips.
-Dine-in options when available include their cozy dining room with exposed brick or plant-filled back patio which has been completely winterized.
-Order online for pickup or delivery via Uber Eats, SkipTheDishes & Ritual.
+Dine-in options include their cozy dining room with exposed brick or plant-filled back patio.
+Order online for pickup or delivery via Uber Eats.

-From the same group that owns Pinkerton’s across the street and Vatican Gift Shop a stone’s throw away, Poor Romeo is a bar in the #Gerrones ‘hood with a rock n’ roll kind of attitude.
+From the same group that owns Pinkerton’s across the street, Poor Romeo is a bar in the #Gerrones ‘hood with a rock n’ roll kind of attitude.
 Known for their smash burgers (my favourite kind of burgers), you can also order small bites like Buffalo cauliflower, queso n chips and wild zero wings.
-Check them out for takeout from Thursday to Sunday.
+Check them out from Monday to Saturday.

-If you want a good sampling of their offerings, opt for the Cairo Classic platter—loaded with tomatoes and onions, fava beans, sliced boiled egg, falafel, creamy homemade tomato feta and balady bread.
+If you want a good sampling of their offerings, opt for the Cairo Classic —loaded with tomatoes and onions, fava beans, sliced boiled egg, falafel, creamy homemade tomato feta and balady bread.

 Dining in felt like a family affair, with guests having a good view of the Barsoom family cooking as the intoxicating scent of the Egyptian specials permeated the cozy restaurant.
-Maha’s now offers family dinners on Fridays and weekends and their full menu for takeout.
 Check their website for the latest info on ordering.

 The Real Jerk

 Another family-owned and operated restaurant, it dates back to 1978 in St. Ann’s, Jamaica.
-Coming to Canada in 1987, it had many incarnations, before settling at its current home on Gerrard Street East at Carlaw (there is another location in The Beach).
+Coming to Canada in 1987, it had many incarnations before settling at its current home on Gerrard Street East at Carlaw (there is another location in The Beaches).
 They’re available for takeout and delivery through all major delivery apps.

 Chula Taberna Mexicana

-Chula Taberna Mexicana is a local spot for Mexican-fusion eats in the Gerrard East neighbourhood, known for good tacos and margaritas.
-Inside, you’ll find two bar areas, a dining room with ample seating, and two heated patios.
-The colourful mural in the dining room was hand-painted by the same Mexican family that makes Chula’s tortillas.
-They’re currently offering takeout service 7 days a week and delivery through major apps.
+Chula Taberna Mexicana is a local spot for Mexican-fusion eats in the Gerrard East neighbourhood and is known for good tacos and margaritas.
+The restaurant has ample seating and a colourful mural in the dining room.
+It offers service seven days a week and delivery through major apps.